slok/sloth/README.md

 Check CRD here: [v1](pkg/kubernetes/api/sloth/v1)

-Will generate from a [Sloth CRD](pkg/kubernetes/api/sloth/v1) spec into [Prometheus-operator] [CRD rules][prom-op-rules].
+Will generate from a [Sloth CRD](pkg/kubernetes/api/sloth/v1) spec into [Prometheus-operator][crd rules][prom-op-rules].
 This generates the prometheus operator CRDs based on the Sloth CRD template.

 - **Sloth CRD is NOT required in the cluster because it happens offline as a CLI.
 For controller/operator K8s flow, check next section**
 - **Prometheus operator Rule CRD is required in the cluster for the Sloth generated rules: [Manifest][prom-op-rules-crd]**